 From I-690 westbound take exit 10 to N Geddes St and turn right.
-Take your second right on W Kirkpatrick St. Park entrance is on your left.
+Follow to Van Renssellaer St and turn left.
+The parking lot is on your right.

-From I-690 eastbound take exit 9 to Spenser St and turn right.
-Continue straight onto W Kirkpatrick St. Park entrance is on your left.
+From I-690 eastbound take exit 9 straight onto Bear St. Take your 3rd right onto Van Renssellaer St. Parking lot is on your left.

 Note; Turn left to check out the Inner Harbor.
 Cross the iron pedestrian bridge and follow the paved trail alongside an interesting park building.
 Turn left down the ramp, then right along the brick lined Inner Harbor promenade.
 Follow the promenade around the harbor towards a boathouse and two large earthen docks.